ocodo/.doom.d/ocodo-handy-functions.md

 ### current-buffer-defuns-to-markdown

-Create a markdown FILE of all defuns in the current buffer.
+Create a markdown `file` of all defuns in the current buffer.

 ```lisp
 (current-buffer-defuns-to-markdown (file))